aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/25_Loading_Data.md

         SALES_DATE DATE
     );

-It is notable, that Exasol does <b>not</b> define indexes for an accelerated access to the required data.
+It is notable, that Exasol does **not** define indexes for an accelerated access to the required data.
 Exasol will create indexes automatically during the execution of a SQL query - based on the evaluation of the SQL statement - and maintains the index for further operations.
 Indexes not used for more than 35 days (5 weeks) will be removed from the system.
 If a query is slow when executed for the first time, execute it a second time, so it utilizes the newly created index.
 However, we define a so-called "Distribution Key" per table, which instructs Exasol how to distribute data amongst the cluster nodes.